keithalexanderjr/keithalexanderjr/README.md

 👨‍🎓 Welcome to my GitHub page!
 I am Keith Alexander Jr., a computer engineer who is passionate about technology and engineering advancement.
 I also enjoy working with AI and drones.

 💾 I like contributing to Open Source projects and am really enthusiastic about learning new technology.
 I have graduated with a Bachelor's of Science degree in Computer Engineering.
-I've been working on personal software development projects and my personal website as well to keep track of my new discoveries.
+I've been working on personal software development projects and my personal website as well to keep track of my new discoveries and other fun stuff.

 👘 Outside the world of tech, I love pushing myself to see my fullest potential.
 I  currently train Brazilian Jiu Jitsu & Powerlifting.
 Aside from the injuries, I am having much fun testing my limits.
 I am thankful for my teammates who help me everyday to become better 🤟